Mozart stories: ten of the wildest rumours about the great composer's life and death

 There’s no firm evidence Mozart heard them played.
 But he didn’t write them for posterity: he was a pro, not an egotist.
 He undoubtedly wrote them for commercial performance, but was probably stymied by Vienna’s 1788 recession.

-6. Mozart Myths: as a teen, he wrote out Allegri's Miserere after one hearing
+Rumour 6: The teenage Mozart wrote out Allegri's Miserere after one hearing

-Remembering and transcribing the layout of this formulaic piece was within his powers, but no Mozart manuscript of Allegri's Miserere is known.
+Remembering and transcribing the layout of this formulaic piece would indeed have been within the powers of the young Mozart, one of music's greatest prodigies.
+However, no Mozart manuscript of Allegri's Miserere is known.
 The only references are his father Leopold's vague letter at the time, and his sister’s recollections 20 years later.

 A portion of his String Quintet, K516 manuscript has music fragments possibly associated with the alphabet – but no instructions on how to ‘convert’ names to melodies, and nothing about dice.